infosoftas/info-subscription-doc/source/general/getting-started.rst

 Obtaining a Tenant Id
 =====================

 Infosoft should have given you a Tenant Id when you signed up for using |projectName|.
+If you are a third party, contact the tenant/customer and have them provide you with a Tenant Id.
 If not please :ref:`contact support <reporting-bugs>` for the Tenant Id

 Using the Tenant Id
 -------------------

-The TenantId is in the form of a UUID/GUID such as ``fe923cfe-2e67-4f7a-960a-d4c36fce22c4`` and at the current time is required in the |tenantHeader| header for all requests to the API.
+The TenantId is in the form of a UUIDv4/GUID such as ``fe923cfe-2e67-4f7a-960a-d4c36fce22c4`` and at the current time is required in the |tenantHeader| header for all requests to the API.

-A simplification of this requirement is in the pipeline, but we will not be removing the header support so it is safe to rely on it going forward.

 Endpoint(s)
 ===========